ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ![VS Code New Terminal](images/1-vscode-new-terminal.png)

-The terminal will open up and you will be at the command prompt.
+A new terminal will be opened and you will be at the command prompt.
 Note that most prerequisite tasks have already been done for you:

   - Ansible software is installed